 The IRP is a plan for apportioned registration, based on mileage, for commercial vehicles engaged in interstate operations in member states or Canadian provinces.
 Maryland officially became the 37th IRP jurisdiction on March 31, 1987.

-IRP Program to Adopt Full Reciprocity Plan in 2015
+IRP Program Adopts Full Reciprocity Plan

-Beginning in 2015, cab-cards will show all jurisdictions.
+Cab-cards now show all jurisdictions.
 No more "add state or province.
 No more "over 100 percent fees" for added jurisdictions.
 If you have IRP, there will be no more trip permits.
 All states and provinces will be implementing the change.
 See more

 If your vehicle travels in Maryland and in other IRP jurisdictions and is used for the transportation of persons for hire or is designed, used, or maintained primarily for the transportation of property, and